Cesar-Carrio/portals/README.md

    - `dist/Portals.app` — runnable bundle (menu bar only; no Dock icon).
    - `dist/Portals.dmg` — share this file; users can open the DMG and drag Portals.app to Applications.
 3) If distributing broadly, sign/notarize the app: `codesign --deep --force --options runtime --sign "<Identity>" dist/Portals.app` then notarize via `notarytool` and rebuild the DMG.
+4) Upload `dist/Portals.dmg` to GitHub Releases (the README download link expects the asset to be named `Portals.dmg`).

 ## Notes & Limitations
 - Spaces/desktops: macOS does not provide a reliable API to move windows across Spaces; the app operates in the current Space.